Dibyajyoti2002/AI/README.md

 # AI
-The project basicaaly enables us to understand and evaluate the sign langauge a user is displaying.
+The project basically enables us to understand and evaluate the sign langauge a user is displaying.